sebastianandreasson/node/README.md

    - Add a breakpoint (e.g. on line 21)
    - Press F5 to launch the app
    - Once the breakpoint is hit, try hovering over variables, examining locals, and more.
-   - Continue, then open a local browser and go to `http://localhost:3000` and note you can't connect to the server
+   - Continue, then open a local browser and go to `http://localhost:3000`.

 6. **Forward port:**
    - Stop debugging and remove the breakpoint.